 To join a clinical trial, parents and children must participate in a process known as informed consent.
 Informed consent means that parents give permission for their child to participate in a clinical trial and that teenagers 18 or older give their consent to participate.
 During informed consent, the doctor should:

 Describe all of the treatment options so that the person understands how the new treatment differs from the standard treatment.

 List all of the risks of the new treatment, which may or may not be different from the risks of standard treatment.

 Explain what will be required of each person in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment.

 Describe the purposes of the clinical trial and what researchers are trying to learn.

 Clinical trials also have certain rules called “eligibility criteria” that help structure the research and keep patients safe.
 You and the research team will carefully review these criteria together.

-People who participate in a clinical trial may stop participating at any time for any reason, personal or medical.
+People who participate in a clinical trial may stop participating at any time for personal or medical reasons.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are also closely monitored by outside experts who watch for any problems with each study.
 It is important that people participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trial before it ends.